Pjila’si,

 Shannan Grant

-Shannan Grant was born in Unama’ki (Cape Breton) and identifies as a third generation settler of Celtic heritage.
+Shannan Grant is the Two-Eyed Seeing Program University Liaison.
+She was born in Unama’ki (Cape Breton) and identifies as a third generation settler of Celtic heritage.
 She currently lives in Punamu’kwati’jk (Dartmouth), Nova Scotia, with her husband and child, who both identify as Swampy Cree.
 She has had the honour to learn from, and work with Indigenous people and communities on various lands across Turtle Island.
 With these relationships, experiences and over 20 years of training and experience in curriculum development, science education, two-eyed seeing, and experiential learning, she is one of the most longstanding members of the leadership team.
 Often joking that we don’t call her “Dr Grant” for nothing, Shannan is tasked with overseeing, with our Program Coordinator, grant applications, reporting, university administration, and public relations.
 This said, it is not uncommon to see her in community visiting partners, or attending Mawiomi with her family and friends.

-Our Staff
+Staff

 Cathy Leblanc